Workflow

 SurveyRelated Criterion/CriteriaApplication Time

-Student Expectation Survey (Pre-Test)Criterion 4 (Continuous Improvement - Data Base)Phase 2 (Beginning of Term)
+Student Expectation Survey (Pre-Test)Criterion 4 (Continuous Improvement - Data Basis)Stage 2 (Beginning of sem.)

 Course Process SurveyCriterion 5 (Curriculum)Stage 4 (Before finals)